-Subject Practical Application Theory Hours

-a.
-Wraps 2 2

-b.
-Nail tips 10 tips 2

-c.
-Gel nails 10 nails 2

-d.
-Sculptured and other acrylic nails 10 nails 2

-e.
-Nail art 5 2

-26. Pedicure and Massaging of the lower legs and foot 5 8

-27. Elective Topics 190 160

-28. Utah Cosmetology / Barber Examination Review 10

-TOTAL HOURS 713 887

-TOTAL CLOCK HOURS 1600 )

-Additional 100 hours for the cosmetology/barbering 1700 hours program:

-Fundamental/Beauty Makeup

-You are guided to understand the foundations of makeup including Skin Preparation, Eyebrow Shaping, Eyebrow Design, Color Theory, Face Shapes, Highlighting & Contouring, Makeup for Men, and Mature Skin Types.
+Subject a.
+Wraps b.
+Nail tips c.
+Gel nails d.
+Sculptured and other acrylic nails 2 10 tips 10 nails 10 nails 2 2 2 2 e.
+Nail art 5 2 26.
+Pedicure and Massaging of the lower legs and foot 5 8 27.
+Elective Topics 190 160 28.
+Utah Cosmetology / Barber Examination Review 10 TOTAL HOURS 713 887 TOTAL CLOCK HOURS 1600 Additional 100 hours for the cosmetology/barbering 1700 hours program: Fundamental/Beauty Makeup You are guided to understand the foundations of makeup including Skin Preparation, Eyebrow Shaping, Eyebrow Design, Color Theory, Face Shapes, Highlighting & Contouring, Makeup for Men, and Mature Skin Types.
 Further, you will learn to apply proper makeup techniques as you differentiate Eye Shapes and Lip Shapes.
 Bridal Makeup, Airbrush Fundamentals, and Makeup Marketing and Business.
-15

-Editorial Makeup

-You will proceed with more in depth makeup techniques.
+Editorial Makeup You will proceed with more in depth makeup techniques.
 Work with Advanced Corrective Makeup, Advanced Airbrushing, Editorial Eyeliner, Smoky Eye and Bright & Bold Techniques.
 You will understand and create Texture in Makeup and Makeup for Black&White Photography.
 We prepare for mastery by studying Trends in Editorial makeup, Photo shoot Fundamentals, and Runway fundamentals.
-You will build your professional portfolio while learning to market yourself and become well-versed in onset makeup artist etiquette.
-40
+You will build your professional portfolio while learning to market yourself and become well-versed in on- set makeup artist etiquette.
+40 Master Makeup You will be lead through the techniques that are vital in Film & Television.

-Master Makeup

-You will be lead through the techniques that are vital in Film & Television.
 Beginning with the Evolution of Makeup, you will learn period makeup beginning in early 20th Century, 40's & 50's all the way through the 90's.
 After you've gained understanding of applying period looks, you will become proficient in master techniques that are used regularly in film and television: techniques for High Definition Cameras, Theatrical Looks, Avant Garde, Latex, Aging & Crying, Cuts & Bruises, Facial Hair/Prosthetics, Special Effects (FX) applications, and Airbrush techniques to create Fantasy Effects.
 You will effectively create a mood board and complete your own photo shoot that will artfully and professionally showcase your new makeup mastery as you begin your career as a skillfully prepared makeup artist.
-45

-TOTAL HOURS 100 0

-TOTAL CLOCK HOURS 1700
+45 TOTAL HOURS 100 0 TOTAL CLOCK HOURS 1700